Nominations will be evaluated by a committee of distinguished faculty, including past winners of the Associates Award for Excellence in Teaching.

 - Engaging students in scholarship, particularly in programs where this opportunity is relatively rare

-- Teaching impact at USC beyond the nominee’s own students
+- Leadership in teaching practices or curriculum development that has wide impact at USC, beyond the nominee’s own students

 - Some examples are leadership resulting in changes in a department’s student outcomes or patterns of improvement in colleagues’ teaching experience; leading transformative teaching initiatives for high-enrollment, multi-section GE courses; leading evidence-based program curriculum revision; use of data to inform curricular adjustments to better serve students, etc.

-- Leadership in the enhancement of teaching excellence within the department, school, or university
+- Leadership in teaching development of colleagues that enhances teaching excellence within the department, school, or university

 - Some examples are a key role in planning/implementing teaching initiatives; facilitating teaching development programming; serving as a peer-reviewer of teaching evaluation for colleagues, etc.